TakuyaLB/Crawler_code/README.md

 ## Setup
 `Pi_walking.py` and `Pi_walking_RL.py` need to be run on the robot.
 The rest are run on your machine. `requirements.txt` has all the required packages listed for both the robot and local machine, use it to set up environments on both.

+When cloning this repo on the robot, don't forget to include the submodules (this includes the madgwick filter submodule in `external`).
+Follow the setup instructions for the filter on that repo's `README`.

 ## Basic Walking - `Pi_walking.py`
 This is the code to allow keyboard controlled walking using the geartrain-powered legs.
 The keyboard commands are: